Exabyte-io/documentation/docs/properties/data/list.md

 ### [Atomic Radius](../../properties-directory/elemental/atomic-radius.md)

-The atomic radius the average distance between the nucleus of an atom and the edges of its surrounding electron cloud.
+The atomic radius represents the average distance between the nucleus of an atom and the edges of its surrounding electron cloud.

 ```json tab="Schema"
 {!schema/material/properties/elemental/atomic_radius.json!}